FuelLabs/fuel-merkle/docs/test-specs/sparse_merkle_tree_tests.md

 ```
 ---

-### Test Root Update 10 Delete 5
+### Test Update 10 Delete 5

 **Description**:

 Tests the root after performing 10 update calls followed by 5 subsequent delete calls on the latter keys.
 By deleting the last five keys, we have a tree with the first five keys remaining, equivalent to five updates.
-This test expects a root signature identical to that produced by [Test Root Update 5](#test-root-update-5).
+This test expects a root signature identical to that produced by [Test Update 5](#test-update-5).

 **Inputs**:

 1. For each `i` in `0..10`, update the tree with leaf key `i` (4 bytes, big endian) and leaf data `"DATA"` (bytes, UTF-8)
-2. For each `i` in `5..10`, delete from the tree with leaf key `i` (4 bytes, big endian)
+2. For each `i` in `5..10`, delete leaf key `i` (4 bytes, big endian) from the tree

 **Outputs**: